 Take these precautions but at the same time, trust your exchangers: as much as you are worried about your house, they are worried about theirs, so both people are making themselves equally ‘vulnerable’ so to speak the exchange is equal.

-5. How to get started home exchange: a family guide
+5. How to get started with home exchange holidays: a family guide

 If you already know a home exchange is for you and are just looking at the best way to getting started, here are some practical info for you.